The Most Secure Raised Toilet Seat ? How To Make The Right Choice ? 50 + Examples

 - some models are height adjustable

-- there is a great range of seat types because of the fact that these are also transport commodes, and people will use them as chairs – they will mostly have nice padded seats with a range of inserts
+- there is a great range of seat types because these are also transport commodes, and people will use them as chairs – they will mostly have nice padded seats with a range of inserts

 - there will be a range of widths as on other bedside commodes from “narrow” to “extra wide”